soniaLF/MCW-Predictive-Maintenance-for-remote-field-devices/Hands-on lab/HOL step-by step - Predictive Maintenance for remote field devices.md

    ![The pump function access keys are displayed.
 Key 1 is circled.
 The copy button for Connection string value is circled.](media/copy-function-storage-access-key-connection-string.png "Copy Function Storage Connection String")

-3. Return to the **Fabrikam_Oil** resource group, and select the link for the Event Hubs Namespace.
+3. Return to the **Fabrikam_Oil** resource group and select the link for the Event Hubs Namespace.

    ![A screen displays Azure resources.
 Event hub is circled.](media/select-event-hubs-namespace.png "Select the Event Hubs Namespace")